preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 List View
 ------------
-Contains mostly general settings, see above
+Contains mostly general settings, see above.
+The only special setting is:

-+ **Show Export to Excel**: If ti should be possible for users to export a list to Excel, select this option.
++ **Show Export to Excel**: If it should be possible for users to export a list to Excel, select this option.
 When this is done, an "Export to Excel" button is shown.

 You also have to add at least one column, for the display to work.
 See below for more information.